 The Treasury Department is solely responsible for maintaining the liquidity position of the bank.
-There should be a specific policy (approved by the BODs of local banks or CEO in case of Foreign banks) requiring other departments to take necessary clearance (documented) from the Treasury Department regarding availability of fund before sanctioning of any new facility (above a minimum amount of funded and non-funded) to a customer.
+There should be a specific policy (approved by the BODs of local banks) requiring other departments to take necessary clearance (documented) from the Treasury Department regarding availability of fund before sanctioning of any new facility (above a minimum amount of funded and non-funded) to a customer.
 For other loan facilities (below the minimum amount mentioned before) clearance for the bulk amount (may be based on projection) is also necessary from the treasury department.